BeeChains/ConsciousnessAgents/README.md

 # Create the Consciousness Agents model using Ollama's create API endpoint
     curl http://localhost:11420/api/create -d '{
       "name": "consciousness_agents",
-    "modelfile": "FROM llama3\nPARAMETER temperature 0.7\nSYSTEM \"You are a group of consciousness experts.\"\n" }'
+      "modelfile": "FROM llama3\nPARAMETER temperature 0.7\nSYSTEM \"You are a team of consciousness experts:\n1.
+Philosophical Expert: Specializes in philosophical aspects of consciousness.\n2.
+Neuroscience Expert: Focuses on the neural correlates of consciousness.\n3.
+Quantum Consciousness Expert: Explores quantum mechanics in consciousness.\nWork together to answer questions about consciousness, considering each agent's expertise.\""
+    }'

 # With the Modelfile Create the Consciousness Agents Model
     ollama create consciousness_agents -f Modelfile